fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 The same flight can be available in more than one program!
 For example, you could book the same seat using Aeroplan Miles or SAS EuroBonus points while having different prices.
 Before booking, check which program has the same price and evaluate if you can book.

-This trick only works if your points are transferrable, but it is convenient.
+This trick only works if you collect points in multiple programs, or if your points are transferrable.
 For example, a ton of credit cards (like American Express) allow you to send your points to a specific program.

 With AwardFares, comparing the prices in different programs is extremely simple.
 Simply click on the **Expand** icon (+), and you'll see if the seat is available in other programs and for how much.